syncfusion-content/winui-docs/winui/Cartesian-Charts/Bubble.md

 ---
 layout: post
-title: Bubble and Scatter in WinUI Cartesian Chart control | Syncfusion
+title: Bubble series in WinUI Cartesian Chart control | Syncfusion
 description: Learn here all about Bubble series feature of Syncfusion WinUI Chart (SfCartesianChart) control with zero bubble support and more.
 platform: WinUI
 control: SfChart